-Enter MACDUFF
+MACDUFF.
 Turn, hell-hound, turn!

-Of all men else I have avoided thee: But get thee back; my soul is too much charged With blood of thine already.
+MACBETH.
+Of all men else I have avoided thee: But get thee back; my soul is too much charg'd With blood of thine already.

-I have no words:

-My voice is in my sword: thou bloodier villain Than terms can give thee out!
+I have no words; My voice is in my sword: thou bloodier villain Than terms can give thee out!

-They fight
+[They fight.]

-Thou losest labour:

-As easy mayst thou the intrenchant air

-With thy keen sword impress as make me bleed:

-Let fall thy blade on vulnerable crests;

-I bear a charmed life, which must not yield,

-To one of woman born.
+MACBETH.
+Thou losest labour: As easy mayst thou the intrenchant air With thy keen sword impress, as make me bleed: Let fall thy blade on vulnerable crests; I bear a charmed life, which must not yield To one of woman born.

-Despair thy charm; And let the angel whom thou still hast served Tell thee, Macduff was from his mother's womb Untimely ripp'd.
+Despair thy charm; And let the angel whom thou still hast serv'd Tell thee, Macduff was from his mother's womb Untimely ripp'd.

-Accursed be that tongue that tells me so,

-For it hath cow'd my better part of man!

-And be these juggling fiends no more believed,

-That palter with us in a double sense;

-That keep the word of promise to our ear,

-And break it to our hope.
-I'll not fight with thee.
+Accursed be that tongue that tells me so, For it hath cow'd my better part of man!
+And be these juggling fiends no more believ'd, That palter with us in a double sense; That keep the word of promise to our ear, And break it to our hope!-I'll not fight with thee.

-Then yield thee, coward,

-And live to be the show and gaze o' the time:

-We'll have thee, as our rarer monsters are,

-Painted on a pole, and underwrit,

-'Here may you see the tyrant.'
+Then yield thee, coward, And live to be the show and gaze o' th' time.
+We'll have thee, as our rarer monsters are, Painted upon a pole, and underwrit, "Here may you see the tyrant."

-I will not yield,

-To kiss the ground before young Malcolm's feet,

-And to be baited with the rabble's curse.

-Though Birnam wood be come to Dunsinane,

-And thou opposed, being of no woman born,

-Yet I will try the last.
-Before my body

-I throw my warlike shield.
-Lay on, Macduff,

-And damn'd be him that first cries, 'Hold, enough!'
+I will not yield, To kiss the ground before young Malcolm's feet, And to be baited with the rabble's curse.
+Though Birnam wood be come to Dunsinane, And thou oppos'd, being of no woman born, Yet I will try the last.
+Before my body I throw my warlike shield: lay on, Macduff; And damn'd be him that first cries, "Hold, enough!"

-Exeunt, fighting.
-Alarums
+[Exeunt fighting.
+Alarums.]

 Retreat.
 Flourish.
-Enter, with drum and colours, MALCOLM, SIWARD, ROSS, the other Thanes, and Soldiers
+Enter, with drum and colours, Malcolm, old Siward, Ross, Thanes and Soldiers.

-I would the friends we miss were safe arrived.
+I would the friends we miss were safe arriv'd.